RoBOPPics/BB/_pages/app-man-coreController.md

 ![AdHocLaunch Image](../assets/images/AdHocLaunchScreen_500.jpg){: width="300" .align-center }

 The "Ad Hoc Launcher" feature has all the same functionality as the Shot Designer in the Pattern Library, but makes it available for the launching of individual balls.
+This is useful for coaches when they want to directly control the launching of each ball while working with a Player.

 Pressing the "Ad Hoc Launch" button in the center of the screen will launch a ball from the selected location on the BallBOPPer side of the court (the top half of the screen), and bounce it on the selected spot on the player side of the court (the bottom half of the screen), with a particular spin and height above the net.